-This article is an edited transcript of World War Two SAS Veteran with Mike Sadler on Dan Snow’s History Hit, first broadcast 21 May 2016.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of World War Two SAS Veteran with Mike Sadler, available on History Hit TV.

 I met up with SAS founder David Stirling in Cairo.
 He intended to get into southern Tunisia and do an operation, possibly on the way to joining up with the First Army and the second SAS, which had both landed there.